 What are some examples of ways you may use conflict resolution on the job?

-Who are the different people that you may have conflicts within the workplace?
+Who are the different people that you may have conflict with, in the workplace?

 What conflict resolution strategies do you use as a student in school that you may need to use as an employee in the workplace?